valeriabracho74/Project4/README.md

-# Project_4 – Wind Farm AEP Simulation and Optimization
+# Project_4 – Renewable Energy Simulation and Optimization (Wind, Hybrid, and Marine)

 This repository contains all code and data used for Project 4 in ENGIN 480, which involves simulating and optimizing the Annual Energy Production (AEP) of offshore wind farms using PyWake and TopFarm.